Hrvoje Perić: Player profile

-Aged 19, Perić was seen as an athletic and explosive player with above average footwork and ball-handling skills but whose attitude and confidence problems could hamper his development.
+Aged 19, Perić was seen as an athletic and dynamic player with above average footwork and ball-handling skills but whose attitude and confidence problems could hamper his development.

-Since then he has progressed slowly but surely into a player lauded for his professionalism, becoming an all-around player who can play both forward positions and match up against any opponent.

 In attack he likes to go at his opponent from the dribble, using his good footwork and technical skills.
 Though he's most effective in the paint, he has improved his three-pointer - one of his weaknesses - and is also a threat from afar.
 Possessing good vision and passing skills, he is able to find teammates.

 Although he is a more offensive player he also is aggressive and concentrated in defense.
 He uses his physical attributes, above all his large wingspan, to dominate under the boards with rebounds (his forte) and blocks.